 Qi horse

-Jackie Pelosi-Harris, B.Sc, RVT, CESMT is a California-based equine sports massage and medical Qi Gong practitioner.
-She began her journey studying the healing art of Qi Gong through a traditional apprenticeship in Chinese Energy Medicine with Grand Master Hong Liu.
-During her 16 years of study and work with Master Hong, she treated both humans and animals, ultimately dedicating her practice to horses.
+Jackie studied the healing art of Qi gong through a traditional apprenticeship in Chinese Energy Medicine under Grand Master Hong Liu.
+During her 16 years of study and practice alongside Master Hong, she treated both humans and animals, before focusing her work on horses.

 Equine Care services